 Things To Do at The Winter Clove Inn

-Winter Clove Inn is equipped with all types of amenities to make your stay enjoyable.
-There is something for everyone to do, from the golf course, bowling alley, indoor and outdoor heated swimming pools, and a game room, to kid’s playground, bonfires, and more.
-Make sure to call the hotel before your check-in to inquire what amenities are open during your visit.
+Winter Clove Inn is equipped with amenities to make your stay enjoyable.
+There is something for everyone to do, from the golf course, bowling alley, indoor and outdoor heated swimming pools, and a game room to a kid’s playground, bonfires, and more.
+Call the hotel before your check-in to inquire what amenities are open during your visit.
 It is also very conveniently located close to Windham and Hunter mountains, making it an excellent location for winter getaways to satisfy your skiing needs.

 We most enjoyed the bonfire-filled evenings, hotel trails on their property (there are plenty!), and relaxing on the front porch while Matthew ran around.
 In addition to many on-site activities, the Winter Clove Inn is conveniently located near some of the most popular tourist attractions.
 Check out the hotel website to find more activities to do in Catskills.